hyemin-han/BFMeta/README.md

 # BFMeta
 BFMeta program

 This project intends to implement Bayesian random-effect meta-analysis for fMRI studies. fmri_bmeta_random1.R performs voxelwise Bayesian random-effect meta-analysis of included fMRI studies (in list.csv) to examine the mean and median effect size (+ BF, Bayes factors) in each voxel in a specific task comparison.
 It gets nifti file inputs in SPM-MNI format (91x109x91).
-All input nifti files should contain either t or z scores with thresholding.
+All input nifti files (currently, all files from previous fMRI experiments of (working) memory) should contain either t or z scores with thresholding.
 File names, type of statistics (t vs z), and sample size (how many subject?) should be specified in list.csv.

 fmri_bmeta_random1.R requires one parameter, X (1 to 91) coordinate to be analyzed.
 In order to facilitate the parallelization of computing processes, fmri_bmeta_random1.R performs Bayesian random-effect meta-analysis for only one X. Thus, it should be executed like this: